VOC Definition: What Are These Mysterious Chemicals?

 Related: The Hidden Dangers in Paint

 Look for cleaning products that are certified for low-VOC emissions.
 An example is a product that bears the GREENGUARD Certification mark.
-“While it’s nice to have that clean smell after you use something, it’s still producing chemical emissions,” Drengerberg says.
-“Try to get the unscented ones.”
+UL recommends to try and buy unscented cleaning products.

 Don’t spray air freshener or other scented products around your house.
 Even burning scented candles can cause eye and throat irritation by giving off VOCs, according to allergist Stanley Fineman, MD, of the American College of Allergy, Asthma & Immunology.

-Buy only the amount of cleaning products you need, Drengenberg says.
+Buy only the amount of cleaning products you need.
 Don't stock up on extras.
 Remove bottles and canisters of unused chemicals from your home.
 Even sealed containers can leak VOCs.

 Use as much ventilation as possible.
-Cooking without running an exhaust can fill the kitchen air with fumes and soot, so turn on the overhead vent fans when cooking, advises Drengenberg.
+Cooking without running an exhaust can fill the kitchen air with fumes and soot, so turn on the overhead vent fans when cooking, advises UL.

 An easy resource for finding low-emitting products is UL’s Sustainable Product Guide, where you can find thousands of GREENGUARD Certified products.